The Power of an Avocado

 5. Avocados Have Powerful Antioxidants

-Not only do avocados increase nutrient absorption from other foods, but they also are high in antioxidants as well.
+Not only do avocados increase nutrient absorption from other foods, but they also are high in antioxidants.
 This includes the lutein and zeaxanthin, which have been shown to be important for eye health.
-A study has shown that they’re linked to reducing the risk common eye-related ailments in older individuals.
-So, eating avocados can benefit your long term eye health.
+A study has shown that they’re linked to reducing the risk of common eye-related ailments in older individuals.
+So, eating avocados can benefit your long-term eye health.

 6. Avocados Can Help Lower Cholesterol Levels